zntfdr/Compass/README.md

 Welcome to Compass!
 A minimal Compass iOS App.

-To know more about the App, please refer to my blog [here](https://medium.com/swiftly-swift/how-to-build-a-compass-app-in-swift-2b6647ae25e8).
+To know more about the App, please refer to my blog [here](https://www.fivestars.blog/code/build-compass-app-swift.html).

-## Download
-Download the App on the **[App Store](https://itunes.apple.com/app/compass/id1231545538)**.

 ## How to build the App
 1. Install the latest [Xcode developer tools](https://developer.apple.com/xcode/downloads/) from Apple.